 Regarding sound quality, it had a lot of the same problems I’ve experienced with similar speakers.
 Yes, the quality is great on some songs, especially those with low bass, but you’re not going to get the clean distortion-free sound you want on those with lots of heavy, bumping’ beats.

-- CRISP, BALANCED SOUND and unmatched bass for a Bluetooth speaker its size, plays loud & clear outdoors for beach days or...
+- Crisp, Balanced Sound and unmatched bass for a Bluetooth speaker its size, plays loud and clear outdoors for beach days...

 - KILLER AUDIO: With crystal highs, crisp mids and rich bass, XSound Go creates an immersive listening experience unlike...

 - EXTREME WATERPROOFING: Pool parties?
 Definitely.
 Lounging on the beach?
 Absolutely.
 Singing in the shower?
 You bet!
 This...

 - SLEEK & SOPHISTICATED: XSound Go is as stylish as they come.
 Curved edges and a matte finish offer a modern touch, the...

 The first thing that’s likely to grab you about the Tribit XSound Go is the price.
 It’s hands down the cheapest Bluetooth speaker of the models in this review.
 But there’s more going on here than just the sticker price.

 For four hours of charge, the manufacturer claims a full 24 hours of music play time.
 That’s a pretty huge advantage when you consider that battery life is one of the main things many consumers look for.

 Of course, you’re probably wondering about how the quality compares to other models.
 You’re not going to be blown away by the quality of the sound.
 To keep the price so low, corners have to be cut somewhere.
 It’s not going to sound like your music is being played out of a rusty tin can by any means; it’s perfectly decent.
 But if your priority is strong bass, you’ll probably be left wanting.